What is body psychotherapy?

 Biodynamic approach

-Benefits of Biodynamic psychotherapy:
+Benefits of biodynamic body psychotherapy:

 • Gradual processing of trauma or difficult experiences